 If the diagnosis is suspected, then more specific tests are required - the following is one algorithm from Liverpool:

 - Check fasting gastrin level - levels >1000 pg/ml with acidic gastric juice (pH<2) suggest ZES and the patient should undergo tumour localisation and further tests to rule out MEN1.

-- If gastric acid pH >2 with a raised gastrin level and patient is on acid suppressing drugs, then stop treatment and recheck one week later.
-If gastrin level still elevated, then check gastric pH and decide as above as to whether provocation tests are needed.
+- If gastric acid pH is >2 with a raised gastrin level and the patient is on acid-suppressing drugs then stop treatment and recheck one week later.
+If the gastrin level is still elevated then check gastric pH and decide as above as to whether provocation tests are needed.
 If the pH is >2 and the patient is not taking any acid suppressants, then a gastric biopsy is needed; if this shows atrophy, then further tests may be indicated, such as autoantibodies, B12 level and H. pylori.

 - CT scan may be used to locate the primary tumour and to detect metastases.
 It will detect only about half of primary tumours, and small ones of 1 cm diameter or less are often missed.

 - MRI and ultrasound scans are not as good as CT scan.